-Timeframe Responsibility Actions 24 hours Program Supervisor In the case of a physical restraint, the parent/guardian or emergency contact shall be informed of the incident involving the use of physical restraint within 24 hours of the restraint having been carried out (except when noted that parent/guardian ask not to be contacted.
+Responsibility Actions Program Supervisor In the case of a physical restraint, the parent/guardian or emergency contact shall be informed of the incident involving the use of physical restraint within 24 hours of the restraint having been carried out (except when noted that parent/guardian ask not to be contacted.
 Written documentation of this request must be in the person's file).
-48 hours Program Supervisor The Program Supervisor checks their e-mail and/or voicemail and reviews all Occurrence/Incident Reports.
+Program Supervisor The Program Supervisor checks their e-mail and/or voicemail and reviews all Occurrence/Incident Reports.
 The Program Manager signs and dates the Occurrence/Incident Report and follows up as required.
 The original is filed in the person's file.
 The Program Supervisor informs the family/designate as soon as possible and in keeping with the communication agreement outlined in the Personal Plan.
 In the case of a physical restraint, the Program Manager must follow procedures and conduct the appropriate debriefing sessions within 48 hours of these sessions on an Occurrence/Incident Supplement (for Physical Restraint) and forward this to the Administration Office.
-Within 7 business days Director of Operations or designate The Director of Operations or designate forwards a signed copy of the Serious Occurrence Inquiry Report with executive summary to the Program Supervisor The Director of Operations or designate will comply with the submission of any follow-up review, information or action outcome report(s), as requested.
-On-going Program Supervisor The Program Supervisor monitors trends and issues in occurrences to identify and respond to program issues, health or safety issues, etc. as per determined practices.
-On-going Director of Operations or designate The Director of Operations or designate will monitor Occurrence/Incidents on an on-going basis with respect to reporting, management and follow-up.
-Annually Executive Director or Director of Operations The Executive Director or Director of Operations sends an Annual Summary and Analysis of Serious Occurrences to the appropriate ministry office.
+Director of Operations or designate The Director of Operations or designate forwards a signed copy of the Serious Occurrence Inquiry Report with executive summary to the Program Supervisor The Director of Operations or designate will comply with the submission of any follow-up review, information or action outcome report(s), as requested.
+Program Supervisor The Program Supervisor monitors trends and issues in occurrences to identify and respond to program issues, health or safety issues, etc. as per determined practices.
+Director of Operations or designate The Director of Operations or designate will monitor Occurrence/Incidents on an on-going basis with respect to reporting, management and follow-up.
+Executive Director or Director of Operations The Executive Director or Director of Operations sends an Annual Summary and Analysis of Serious Occurrences to the appropriate ministry office.
 The Executive Director or Director of Operations sends a consolidated Annual Summary and Analysis of Serious Occurrences to the Board of Directors.
-In the event of death, the Board of Directors shall be notified immediately
+In the event of death, the Board of Directors shall be notified immediately Program Supervisor Program Supervisor Director of Operations or designate Program Supervisor Director of Operations or designate Executive Director or